ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

 > tsmContext.PublishResults(results.ExtractPin("MergedPinGroupName"), publishedDataId: "Current");
 > ```

-The following code snippet shows the function call to the `MeasureAndPublishCurrent` method with `PublishedDataId` being `Current`.
+The following images show a code module, which invoking the `MeasureAndPublishCurrent` method, being called from a step in a TestStand Sequence, and how the Test tab of the calling step appears both at edit-time and at run-time.
+Note that the Primary pin is configured in the Tests tab of calling step at edit-time.
 ![MeasureAndPublishMethodCall](../images/SMUMergePinGroup/MeasureAndPublishMethodCall.png)

-The following images shows the Published Data Id with Primary pin selected in the Tests tab of `Force Voltage Measure Current (FVMI)` step, which calls the code from the previous screenshot, at both edit-time and at run-time , respectively.
 ![TestsTabPrimaryPinEdittime](../images/SMUMergePinGroup/TestsTabPrimaryPinEdittime.png)
 ![TestsTabPrimaryPinRuntime](../images/SMUMergePinGroup/TestsTabPrimaryPinRuntime.png)